Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for symmetric rendez-vous protocols with a leader

-Since there is always an initial configuration with an even number of followers from which we can reach the final configuration, by Proposition~\ref{prop:even-odd-leader}, for our reduction to be correct, it suffices to prove that there exists $2l+1$ such that there is a run between $\multiset{p_0, (2l+1) \cdot q_0}$ and $\multiset{p_n, (2l+1) \cdot q_m}$ iff the formula $\varphi$ is satisfiable.
+Therefore, for our reduction to be correct, by Proposition~\ref{prop:even-odd-leader}, it suffices to prove that there exists $k$ such that there is a run from $C^{2k+1}_{\init}$ to $C^{2k+1}_{\fin}$ if and only if the formula $\varphi$ is satisfiable.